usf-portal/his4936-dh1-project-template/docs/initial_findings.md

 # Initial Findings

 Upon paring down the census data into a focused point we were able to see a dramatic size difference in the amount of Nursing graduates and positions compared to other occupational data.
-With further research into news and statistics in the Tampa area we realized that this disparity is worse than originally expected.
-Including articles describing the lack of employees as a Nursing Tsunami, describing the amount of positions empty.
-To research further we compared the graduation rates of nursing professionals from the Tampa area with the size of occupational needs and the amount of people filling positions already.
+With further research into news and statistics in the Tampa area, we realized that this disparity is worse than originally expected.
+Including articles describing the lack of employees as a "Nursing Tsunami", describing the amount of positions empty. [www.tampabay.com](http://www.tampabay.com/news/health/florida-facing-a-nursing-shortage-tsunami-due-to-increased-population-more/2263588) To research further we compared the graduation rates of nursing professionals from the Tampa area with the size of occupational needs and the amount of people filling positions already.
 ---

 ![Grads](imgs/GradsInitialFindings.PNG)